GilenW/MERN-projects/project_architecture.md

 	4. Subsequent API requests include the JWT token in headers.
 	5. Redux reducers update the global state, reflecting the user’s login status and data.

-5. Suggested Documentation Content

-1. Introduction

-	•	High-level overview of the project: Social media platform for sharing posts and user profiles.

-2. Installation & Setup

-	•	Instructions for setting up backend, frontend, and database.

-3. API Documentation

-	•	Describe all backend API endpoints (GET /api/posts, POST /api/auth).

-4. Component Guide

-	•	Overview of core components like Dashboard, PostItem, CommentForm.

-5. State Management

-	•	Explanation of how Redux handles global state, with examples.

-6. Middleware and Authentication

-	•	How JWT authentication works and secures routes.

-7. Deployment Instructions

-	•	Steps for deploying the frontend and backend separately.

-This structure ensures your project is clear, maintainable, and easy to understand for future developers.
-If you need any specific section or customization in your documentation, feel free to ask!